naipmoro/qrng/README.md

 ## qrng

-A clojure library to generate random numbers via the [ANU Quantum Random Numbers Server](http://qrng.anu.edu.au/index.php).
+A clojure interface to the [ANU Quantum Random Numbers Server](http://qrng.anu.edu.au/index.php).
-The results are purportedly 'truly random,' based on measuring the quantum fluctuations
+The numbers generated are purportedly 'truly random,' based on
-of the vacuum.
+measuring the quantum fluctuations of the vacuum.

 ## Installation